 You can choose to take out additional coverage for services you may need, such as dental, physiotherapy and optical.

 How can a general practitioner doctor (GP) help?

 If you need to see a doctor, your first step is to find a general practitioner (GP) near where you live, work or study.
-GPs can work in private practices, public clinics and medical clinics and the fee for service can vary.
+GPs can work in private practices, public clinics and medical clinics, and the fee for seeing a GP can vary.

 If you need emergency medical help, call 000.
 This will connect you immediately to the national ambulance, police, and fire services.
 Click here for more important Australian phone numbers and websites.

 Do I have to pay to see a general practitioner doctor?

 If you are not eligible for subsidised treatment through Medicare, you’ll need to pay for the service in full, unless you have a suitable private health insurance cover.

 Most Medibank private health insurance covers designed for international visitors coming to Australia (known as Overseas Health Covers), will pay towards the cost of seeing a GP, at least equivalent to 100% of the Medicare Benefits Schedule (MBS) Fee set by the Australian government.
 You may have an out-of-pocket cost where the charge by the GP is more than the benefit payable by Medibank under your chosen cover.